Making Change Stick: How to Get Mainframe Teams Onboard with New Strategies, Processes, and Tools

 In an ideal world, every time we had to make a change we would always combine online demo sessions with face-to-face practical education sessions.
 We have found that face-to-face is just much more effective for driving end user adoption

-But there were still some really big changes in this client’s transformation that required face-to-face education sessions, and we worked with their management to arrange several meetings with small teams to explain our new processes and tools.
+But there were still some really big changes in this client’s transformation that required face-to-face or online education sessions, and we worked with their management to arrange several meetings with small teams to explain our new processes and tools.

 During these meetings, we: